Safe Reinforcement Learning with Nonlinear Dynamics via Model Predictive Shielding: Experiments

-\textbf{LQR verification.} For the cart-pole, we use $\rho((z,v,\theta,\omega))=((z,0,0,0),0)$---i.e., stabilize the pole to the origin at the current cart position.
-We use the degree 5 Taylor approximation around the origin in LQR verification.
-We use degree 6 polynomials for $\mathcal{F}$ in the SOS program.
-For the bicycle, we use
+We use $\rho((x,v,\theta,\omega))=((x,0,0,0),0)$---i.e., stabilize the pole to the origin at the current cart position.
+We use the degree 5 Taylor approximation around the origin for LQR verification, and degree 6 polynomials for $\mathcal{F}$ in the SOS program.
+For our shield policy $\pi_{\text{shield}}$, we use a recovery horizon of $N=100$.

-where $\phi$ is the current angle of the bicycle (i.e., the direction it travels if $\theta=0$)---i.e., $\rho(x)$ is the point where the bicycle reaches if it moves straight in the direction it is currently moving for one time step, and then comes to a complete stop.
-Since the bicycle is only moving along one dimension (i.e., $\theta=0$), we can reparameterize the dynamics so they are linear, so LQR verification is exact.

-\textbf{Modified dynamical systems.} A common challenge with approaches to safe reinforcement learning based on ahead-of-time verification is that they typically only apply to a specific realization of the dynamical system.
-If the dynamical system changes---e.g., the positions of obstacles---then verification has to be performed starting from scratch.
-As we show below, verification can be very intractable to perform ahead-of-time, let alone on-the-fly.
-Yet, changes in the dynamical systems are a major cause of safety failures, since the learned policy $\hat{\pi}$ is tailored to perform well in the original system.
-In contrast, our approach ensures safety on-the-fly by construction.

-To demonstrate our advantage, we also consider a modification to each of our dynamical systems.
-First, for the cart-pole, we increase the time horizon---though $\hat{\pi}$ and $\pi_{\text{rec}}$ are trained with a time horizon of $N=200$, we use them to control the system for a time horizon of $N=1000$.
-Second, for the bicycle, we enlarge the obstacles to have radius $0.2$, compared to $0.05$ originally.